The undetectable=untransmissible (U=U) campaign is a popular, wide-spread and fantastic message for all people living with HIV!

 The question that needs to be asked is where do we set the bar for ‘undetectable’ now there’s different availability and standards of VL tests being used around the world?
 Part of the answer is in the Partners Study 1 &2 and the Opposites Attract Study.

 What does this mean if undetectable tests fall below 10 copies m/L??
-As more sensitive tests are developed, many PLHIV who are undetectable reading this right now would be detectable under that kind of testing standard, even though they cannot pass on HIV.
+As more sensitive tests are developed, many people living with HIV who are undetectable reading this right now would be detectable under that kind of testing standard, even though they cannot pass on HIV.
 This highlights a significant crack in the U=U messaging along with other questions of how U=U relates to other concerns like combination antiretroviral therapy (cART) interactions with other medications, treatment resistance, ageing, fears of antiretroviral therapy (ART), HIV in breast milk or people who inject substances.

 If we talk about U=U, the reality remains that not everyone is undetectable at the more sensitive levels of testing.
 It would be accurate, and more inclusive of all PLHIV who are maintaining viral suppression, to say you cannot pass on HIV (untransmissible) if you have a UVL below 200 copies/mL.
 This would also reduce the confusion and anxiety for everyone when we are discussing risk for HIV transmission.